HŠK Zrinjski Mostar: The new era

-Rivals
+In August 2023, Zrinjski became the first ever club from Bosnia and Herzegovina to reach the group stages of a European club competition after eliminating Icelandic club Breiðablik in the 2023–24 UEFA Europa League third qualifying round, which assured Zrinjski of a group stage spot in the UEFA Europa Conference League as a minimum.
+After losing to LASK in the Europa League play-off round, Zrinjski dropped into the Conference League group stage, where they were drawn into Group E alongside Aston Villa, AZ and Legia Warsaw.
+On matchday one, Zrinjski pulled off an astonishing comeback against AZ.
+Trailing 3–0 at half time, the team made history and came back to win 4–3.
+This result also meant that they became the first ever Bosnian side to win a game in a UEFA club competition group stage.
+The team lost their next four games in the group, before ending their European campaign with a home draw against Aston Villa on 14 December 2023.

+Rivalries

 Velež

 Zrinjski Mostar's main rival is Velež Mostar, the other main football team in Mostar.
 The highly contested game between both teams is called the Mostar derby.
-Zrinjski first played against Velež Mostar in the 1920s and 1930s, but when Zrinjski was banned (1945–92) for playing in the fascist league, no games between the rival teams were played.
-During that period, Velež became a successful club in former Yugoslavia, and it was supported by a majority of Mostarian inhabitants.
-After Zrinjski's league ban was lifted, the team became one of the important symbols of the Croatian entity in Mostar, and it was mainly supported by Croats.
-The rival team, Velež, is mostly supported by local Bosniaks.
-The Mostar derby is highly contested, just as the Sarajevo-Željezničar derby.
+Zrinjski first played against Velež Mostar in the 1920s and 1930s.
+However, when Zrinjski was banned (1945–1992) for participating in the fascist league, no games between the rival teams were played.
+During that period, Velež became a successful club in former Yugoslavia, and a majority of Mostarian inhabitants supported it.
+After Zrinjski's league ban was lifted, the team became one of the essential symbols of the Croatian entity in Mostar, and it was mainly supported by Croats.
+The rival team, Velež, is supported primarily by local Bosniaks.
+The Mostar derby is highly contested, just as the Sarajevo derby.
 On 1 March 2000, Zrinjski and Velež played a friendly game for the first time in over 55 years.
-The game took place in Sarajevo, and ended in a 2–2 draw.
-The first official game between both teams was played in Premier League of BiH at the Bijeli Brijeg Stadium on 13 August 2000, and was won by Zrinjski with 2–0.
+The game took place in Sarajevo and ended in a 2–2 draw.
+The first official game between the two teams was played in the Premier League of BiH at the Bijeli Brijeg Stadium on 13 August 2000 and was won by Zrinjski 2–0.

 The two fan groups which support each team are: